stancl/payu_opencart_3/README.md

     - After the customer makes a payment: `PayU Notifications Status: Pending` is set
     - Immediately afterwards: `PayU Notifications Status: Completed` is set
     - **Therefore**: you likely don't want to be sending notifications for the *Pending* status
 - The same happens with unsuccessful payments.
-The only difference is that the last notification is for `Cancelled` instead of `Completed`, but the rest of the flow is identical (including `Pending` being sent first).
+The only difference is that the last notification is for `Canceled` instead of `Completed`, but the rest of the flow is identical (including `Pending` being sent first).

 If the *PayU Notifications email* field is empty (for any status), the extension will not notify the customer about the status being set, and it will use `PayU Notification` as the comment, to make it clear that the status comes from PayU.